kevinqqnj/cordova-template-vuetify-webpack/README.md

 ```

 And :tada: that's all folks!
 Check your app in web browser http://localhost:8080

+## build
 ```
-# build
 phonegap build --release
-# the build outputs (.js, .css) are in /www directory
-# make sure updating your index.html to correctly refer to these outputs.
 ```
+The build outputs (.js, .css) are in /www directory
+Make sure updating your index.html to correctly refer to these outputs.

 You can check:
 * [hookers.js](template_src/hooks/hookers.js),